 The more farmers know about their soils, the better placed they are to actively make strategic management decisions to maintain and improve the health of their soil, from informed choices about cultivation methods and crop rotations to decisions regarding the input of organic matter.

 The use of compost and digestate can help improve soil organic matter, reduce the use of manufactured fertilisers and means more material is recycled into the land.

 Soil is an extremely complex system and there is still much to be researched and learned on a practical scale.
 Soil biology thrives when the chemical and physical conditions are correct.
 Soil chemical properties (like nutrient content and acidity/alkalinity) and physical properties are the most commonly measured elements.

 Biological parameters are more difficult to measure and understand.
 Soils are host to very diverse and complex ecosystems – some species like earthworms are known for breaking down organic matter and reducing soil compaction, while nitrogenfixing bacteria around the roots help fix this vital nutrient required for plant growth.

 Peatland also plays an important role in agriculture as well as acting as an important store of carbon.
-Lowland peatlands such as the Humberhead Levels, the Lyth Valley, the Somerset Levels and Moors, and the Fens support a wide range of crops such as cereals, grass for livestock and high-value field vegetables, potatoes, sugar beet, as well as bulbs and flowers.
+Lowland peatlands such as the Humberhead Levels, the Lyth Valley, the Somerset Levels and Moors, and the Fens support a wide range of crops, such as:

 Upland peatland areas, such as the Pennines, North York Moors, parts of the Lake District, and in the uplands of the South West, are dominated by livestock farming.